LtSalt/practice-web-svelte/movie-app-prisma/README.md

 - Trycatch block with fetch
 - local storage statt store?
 - save last search and fill on refresh
-- Modal for Movie details
 - implement database connection here
     - add to watch list
     - create arbitrary tags
+- add button on movie details page
+- tabs
+  - tab for saved movies

 ## Question
 - how do I receive multiple datasets on a page at the same time?